Netscape Navigator: Decline

-By the end of the decade, Netscape's web browser had lost dominance over the Windows platform, and the August 1997 Microsoft financial agreement to invest one hundred and fifty million dollars in Apple Computer required that Apple make Internet Explorer the default web browser in new Mac OS distributions.
+By the end of the decade, Netscape's web browser had lost dominance over the Windows platform, and the August 1997 Microsoft financial agreement to invest $150 million in Apple Computer required that Apple make Internet Explorer the default web browser in new Mac OS distributions.
 The latest IE Mac release at that time was Internet Explorer version 3.0 for Macintosh, but Internet Explorer 4 was released later that year.

 Microsoft succeeded in having ISPs and PC vendors distribute Internet Explorer to their customers instead of Netscape Navigator, mostly due to Microsoft using its leverage from Windows OEM licenses, and partly aided by Microsoft's investment in making IE brandable, such that a customized version of IE could be offered.
 Also, web developers used proprietary, browser-specific extensions in web pages.
 Both Microsoft and Netscape did this, having added many proprietary HTML tags to their browsers, which forced users to choose between two competing and almost incompatible web browsers.

 In March 1998, Netscape released most of the development code base for Netscape Communicator under an open source license.
 Only pre-alpha versions of Netscape 5 were released before the open source community decided to scrap the Netscape Navigator codebase entirely and build a new web browser around the Gecko layout engine which Netscape had been developing but which had not yet incorporated.
 The community-developed open source project was named Mozilla, Netscape Navigator's original code name.
 America Online bought Netscape; Netscape programmers took a pre-beta-quality form of the Mozilla codebase, gave it a new GUI, and released it as Netscape 6.
 This did nothing to win back users, who continued to migrate to Internet Explorer.
-After the release of Netscape 7 and a long public beta test, Mozilla 1.0 was released on 5 June 2002.
+After the release of Netscape 7 and a long public beta test, Mozilla 1.0 was released on June 5, 2002.
 The same code-base, notably the Gecko layout engine, became the basis of independent applications, including Firefox and Thunderbird.

-On 28 December 2007, the Netscape developers announced that AOL had canceled development of Netscape Navigator, leaving it unsupported as of 1 March 2008.
+On December 28, 2007, the Netscape developers announced that AOL had canceled development of Netscape Navigator, leaving it unsupported as of March 1, 2008.
 Archived and unsupported versions of the browser remain available for download.

 Legacy

 Netscape's contributions to the web include JavaScript, which was submitted as a new standard to Ecma International.
 The resultant ECMAScript specification allowed JavaScript support by multiple web browsers and its use as a cross-browser scripting language, long after Netscape Navigator itself had dropped in popularity.
-Another example is the FRAME tag, which is widely supported today, and that has been incorporated into official web standards such as the "HTML 4.01 Frameset" specification.
+Another example is the FRAME tag, which is widely supported today, and has been incorporated into official web standards such as the "HTML 4.01 Frameset" specification.

 In a 2007 PC World column, the original Netscape Navigator was considered the "best tech product of all time" due to its impact on the Internet.